FosterHangdaan/weiss/README.md

 # Wireless Easy Install Security System (WEISS)
 A user-friendly and simple to install WiFi security system.
 Monitor doors, windows and hallways with wireless motion/magnetic sensors and surveillance cameras.
 The user arms the system using the WEISS mobile app.
 Users receive email and push notifications with a snapshot from the camera when any of the sensors are tripped.

-The mobile app and server are developed using the Blynk IoT platform.
+The mobile app and server were developed using the Blynk IoT platform.

 *This project was created during the Summer of 2020 semester for the TPJ-655 course at [Seneca College](https://www.senecacollege.ca).*